Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Buttons

 There are two buttons displayed on the main landing page of the site - start and rules.
 Navigation is kept simple to avoid confusion.
-The start button is coloured green with a linear gradient with white text.
+The start button is coloured green with a linear gradient and white text.
 The rules button is coloured blue with the same linear gradient and white text.
 The hover effect scales up the buttons by 1.05 and adds a shadow with matching colour behind the buttons.
 Borders for the buttons are 1 pixel, solid and black.
 When interacted with, the start button starts the quiz by triggering the start javascript function.
 It also hides the first container and displays the second container with the quiz elements.
 The start button also triggers the questions array to be shuffled and for the first object in the array to be selected as the first question.
 The rules button hides the buttons and the bold text element and adds an unordered list of the rules into the other text element using javascript.
-It also displays a back button with the same styling as the rules button which returns the user back to the main loading page.
+It also displays a back button with the same styling as the rules button which returns the user back to the main loading page when clicked.

 ![Buttons](assets/images/readme-images/buttons.png)